 The book also refers to the importance of finding, naming, and mastering your gifts.
 “We may find these forms in sports, in the arts, in finance, in academia, in relationship building, in child-rearing—or, indeed, in stamp collection.
 But find them we must.”

 Your dharma, combined with the gifts you give to the world, are your legacy.
 This begs the question o f how to live in order to leave the legacy you want.

 If we live life worrying about our impact, perhaps we’re not living life at all.

 Here we have a paradox.
 Cope learned that clinging or grasping of any kind prevents us from being fully present to the task at hand.
 His research pointed to the importance of nonattachment, what he refers to as “one of the most brilliant discoveries of the ancient yoga tradition.”
 None of the masters he featured in his book were creating or living with a personal outcome in mind.

-At our upcoming week-long retreat in San Jose Del Cabo, Mexico, we’ll have time to explore this conundrum of letting go while holding on to and honouring who and what matter most!
-As we reflect on our lives and write lasting messages to those we love, we’ll have deep and juicy conversations about how to make the most of our precious and finite time here on earth.
+Exploring the conundrum of letting go while holding on to and honouring who and what matter most can support us to make the most of our precious and finite time here on earth.

 What about you?

 What have you had to let go of in order to be your true self or offer your gifts freely to the world?